JacopKane/tic-tac-toe-openai-api/README.md

 A NestJS-based Tic Tac Toe game that uses OpenAI's GPT models for intelligent gameplay.
 The AI opponent is trained using fine-tuning to make strategic moves based on the current board state.

+The purpose of this repository is to experiment with delegating game mechanics logic into AI, creating lightweight code, and providing a proof of concept for managing complex mechanics on the AI side.

 ![Demo](demo.gif)

 ## Features